 If you are unfamiliar with Active Release Techniques® you can think of it as a type of active massage.
 The practitioner will first shorten the muscle, tendon, ligament, or joint capsule, and then apply a very specific tension with their hands as they actively stretch and lengthen the tissues.
 As the tissue lengthens the practitioner is able to assess the texture and tension of the tissue to determine if the tissue is healthy or contains scar tissue that needs further treatment.
 When scar tissue adhesions are felt the amount and direction of tension can be modified to treat the problematic area.

 One of the best things about ART® is how fast it can get results.
-In our experience, the majority of plnatar fasciitis problems respond very well to ART® treatment.
-Although each case is unique and there are several factors that will determine the length of time it will require to fully resolve the condition we usually find a significant improvement can be gained in just 3-4 treatments.
+In our experience, the majority of plantar fasciitis problems respond very well to ART® treatment.
+Although each case is unique and there are several factors that will determine the length of time it will require to fully resolve the condition, we usually find that significant improvements can be gained in just 3-4 treatments, with maximum outcomes achieved between 6-12 sessions.

-Click here to book an appointment for your plantar fasciitis problem.
+Click here to book an appointment online with our Chiropractor and ART Certified Provider, Dr. Nick Stryniak to start your plantar fasciitis recovery.